-The Faculty Fellows Grant Program will fund at least two research/evaluation awards in the areas of population health and health promotion.
-Awards up to a maximum of $25,000 will last up to 24 months.
-At least one of the awards will be granted to a project that incorporates the Lerner Center’s Healthy Monday Syracuse campaign principles, messaging, and/or programming.
+The Faculty Fellows Grant Program funds faculty research/evaluation awards in the areas of population health and health promotion.
+Awards are up to a maximum of $25,000 and 24 months.
+Special consideration is given to projects that incorporate the Lerner Center’s Healthy Monday Syracuse campaign principles, messaging, and/or programming.

 Population health or health promotion projects should focus on impacting health behaviors, institutions, systems, or policies to reduce risk for and/or consequences of chronic disease and/or premature mortality at the individual, community, or societal levels and should include one or more of the Lerner Center’s key strategic priority areas: diet and nutrition, physical activity, tobacco use, substance misuse, stress reduction, and mental health.
 Desirable projects will also incorporate one or more cross-cutting themes of health equity, policy change, multidisciplinary discovery, and community engagement.